-Fremantle College has a clearly stated and expected student dress code designed to;
+Fremantle College has a clearly stated and expected student uniform policy designed to;

 - Increase ground safety through easy identification of students.

 - Support students to understand the world we live in and transition to young adulthood where they adhere to their workplace expectations.

 - Promote the public image of the college when in the community.